Don King: Lawsuits and prosecutions

 King has been investigated for possible connections with organized crime.
 On May 20, 1957, the porch of King's house was bombed and in October of the same year, King was shot in the head and neck with a shotgun by unidentified gunmen, reportedly due to his refusal to pay $200 in monthly protection money to crime boss Shondor Birns.

 In December 1957, King's house was raided by the IRS for evasion of $32,029 in policy tax.
 Charges of blackmail against Birns and five others were ultimately dropped in July 1958 when King declined to testify in court.
 The attack on King's home eventually led to the landmark Supreme Court case Mapp v.
 Ohio.

-During a 1992 Senate investigation, King invoked the Fifth Amendment when questioned about his connection to mobster John Gotti.
+At a 1992 Senate investigation, King invoked the Fifth Amendment when questioned about his connection to mobster John Gotti.
 When IBF president Robert W. Lee Sr. was indicted for racketeering in 1999, King was not indicted, nor did he testify at Lee's trial, though prosecutors reportedly "called him an unindicted co-conspirator who was the principal beneficiary of Lee's machinations."

 King has been involved in many fraud litigation cases with boxers.
 In 1982, he was sued by Muhammad Ali for underpaying him $1.1 million for a fight with Larry Holmes.
 King called in an old friend of Ali, Jeremiah Shabazz, and handed him a suitcase containing $50,000 in cash and a letter ending Ali's lawsuit against King.
 He asked Shabazz to visit Ali (who was in the hospital due to his failing health), get him to sign the letter, and then give Ali the $50,000.
 Ali signed it.
 The letter even gave King the right to promote any future Ali fights.
 According to Shabazz, "Ali was ailing by then and mumbling a lot.
 I guess he needed the money."
 Shabazz later regretted helping King.
 Ali's lawyer cried when he learned that Ali had ended the lawsuit without telling him.

-Larry Holmes has alleged that over the course of his career, King cheated him out of $10 million in fight purses, including claiming 25% of his purses as a hidden manager.
-Holmes says he received only $150,000 of a contracted $500,000 for his fight with Ken Norton, and $50,000 of $200,000 for facing Earnie Shavers, and claims King cut his purses for bouts with Muhammad Ali, Randall "Tex" Cobb, and Leon Spinks, underpaying him $2 million, $700,000, and $250,000, respectively.
+Boxing legend, Larry Holmes, has alleged that over the course of his career, King cheated him out of $10 million in fight purses, by claiming 25% of his purses as a hidden manager.
+Holmes says he received only $150,000 of a contracted $500,000 for his fight with Ken Norton, $50,000 of $200,000 for facing Earnie Shavers, and claims King cut his purses for bouts with Muhammad Ali, Randall "Tex" Cobb, and Leon Spinks, underpaying him $2 million, $700,000, and $250,000, respectively.

 Holmes sued King over the accounting and auditing for the Gerry Cooney fight, charging that he was underpaid by $2 to $3 million.
 Holmes sued King after King deducted a $300,000 'finder's fee' from his fight purse against Mike Tyson; Holmes settled for $150,000 and also signed a legal agreement pledging not to give any more negative information about King to reporters.